 4. Provide application guidance.
 Part of what perpetuates racial inequality in teacher travel grants is that white teachers who have gotten the grants help other white teachers with their applications, while educators of color are left out of the inside information.

 To combat this unfairness, FFT Boston ran a number of well-attended application support workshops for first-time applicants.
-Educators of color who had excellent ideas were supported with the “insider” tips from which they had previously been excluded, and the resulting applications were powerful.
+Educators of color who had excellent ideas were supported with the “insider” tips, and the resulting applications were powerful.

 5. Create diverse selection committees, and explicitly name and discuss bias with all committee members.
 Our biases are deep within us, and the odds of an all-white selection committee being drawn to applications from white educators is high.
 Therefore, FFT Boston actively sought out people from a diverse array of backgrounds to serve on its selection committee